last updated: 2013-05-08

 This will build and install both the static library and the DLL as well.

-Step 8) building libgeotiff
+Step 11) building libsqlite

 make